dzackgarza/Qual-Review-and-Solutions/Topology/UGA_Questions_no_solutions/sections/011_General.md

 :::{.concept}
 \envlist
-- Proof of the tube lemma: a finite product of compact spaces is compact.
+- Proof of the tube lemma:
 - Continuous image of compact is compact.
 :::